djsong15/buck-athon/README.md

 # Buck-ify

-Ever wondered what the price of soap on Walmart.com was in a foreign currency?
-Me neither.
+A simple Google Chrome extension that converts currency between the top 15 exchanged currencies in the world and also updates prices on Walmart.com to a desired currency.